Mikaelemmmm/go-zero-looklook/doc/english/8-message-delay-cron queue.md

-#### 3、Timed tasks
+#### 3.Timed tasks

 About timed tasks, currently go-zero-looklook is not used, here I also explain

 - If you want to keep it simple and use cron directly (bare metal, k8s are available).
-- If a little more complex you can use https://github.com/robfig/cron包 to define the time in the code
+- If a little more complex you can use https://github.com/robfig/cron Bag to define the time in the code
 - Use xxl-job, gocron distributed timing task system access
 - asynq's shedule